Seteeri/Particle/README.md

 The target audience consists of programmers, power users and the like, and "busy" people.

-Ultimately, the goal of Particle is to create a Lispy userspace, while still maintaining backwards compatibility with the conventional desktop (Wayland) and the C world.
-This should reduce fragmentation and encourage growth by providing a stable base through a programming language just as C has cemented its place in the OS/kernel world, or how Apple uses Objective-C/Swift in its userland (I like to imagine if MacOS had been open-source, the computing world might be very different today...).
+The goal of Particle is to create a Lispy userspace through being the init system and encompassing all layers above that.
+The first step is to maintain backwards compatibility with the conventional desktop (Wayland) and the C world while rewriting/replacing parts in Lisp.

+This will allow a smoother transition to a proper Lisp OS.
+PilOS provides a minimal starting point; however, there would be many hurdles to overcome, driver support coming to mind.
+Initially, a SOC could be targeted as a starting point.
+It begs the question as to how useful Lisp at the OS level would be today in contrast to past Lisp Machines.

+I am planning to port PilOS to ARM64 or even RISC-V once devices become more adequate.

 My personal dream would be to have a consistent computing experience between a desktop/workstation, laptop/tablet and smartphone/PDA where information or